als0052/pyNastran/docs/html_docs/quick_start/features.rst

     - OP2:

-      - pandas for results/matrices for use in the Jupyter Notebook
+      - Pandas for results/matrices for use in the Jupyter Notebook

     - F06:

-      - matplotlib support for plotting
+      - Matplotlib support for plotting

     - GUI: range of choices

       - PyQt5/PySide2
       - VTK 7-9

-    - logging using **cpylog**
+    - Logging using **cpylog**

       - colorama for console logging
       - HTML logging for Jupyter Notebook
-      - no markup when piping output to a file
+      - No markup when piping output to a file
-      - supports overwriting logger object with user-defined logger
+      - Supports overwriting logger object with user-defined logger

 BDF Reader/Writer
 =================